 Located in stunning Costa Rica, the Monteverde Cloud Forest Reserve is an area of cloud forest covering 26,000 acres.
 It is named after the nearby town of Monteverde.
 The reserve itself was founded in 1972, although the cloud forest itself has obviously been there much longer than that.

 The Cloud Forest Costa Rica is incredibly high in biodiversity and has six ecological zones.
 More than 70,000 visitors head to the reserve each year, keen to explore the area and see the huge range of flora and fauna to be found here.
+It’s a must-visit whether you’re spending 7 days in Costa Rica or a whole month!

 Getting to the Monteverde Cloud Forest Reserve